 Differences between accounting income and taxable income can be classified into permanent and timing differences.

-However, in later years the timing difference reverses.
-Straight-line depreciation now exceeds ACRS depreciation, causing a greater reduction in accounting income than in taxable income as the result of differences in depreciation expense.
+However, in later years, the timing difference reverses.
+Straight-line depreciation now exceeds ACRS depreciation, causing a greater reduction in accounting income than in taxable income as a result of differences in depreciation.